luxigo/webmapp/README.md

 Layers must be defined in layers/layers.json (see below)

-The base layers (satelite, plan, geojson) have to be available offline.
+The base layers (satellite, plan, geojson) have to be available offline.

 To generate the base layers from geolocated raster images we are using [ctb-tiles] (https://github.com/geo-data/cesium-terrain-builder) or [gdal2tiles] (http://www.gdal.org/gdal2tiles.html)